richardbergquist/realme-azure-b2c-integration/ReadMe.md

 ### Azure Active Directory B2C - RealMe Integration

+This wiki is forked from the original repo here: https://github.com/realme-govt-nz/azure-b2c-integration

+The purpose for forking it is to add updates and corrections as the original repo has grown out of maintenance.

-This wiki explains how to configure Real Me as a SAML identity provider into Azure AD B2C.
-It uses Azure AD B2C custom policies (and Azure Functions):
+This wiki explains how to configure and integrate Azure AD B2C as a SAML service provider into DIA's RealMe serice.
+It provides Azure AD B2C custom policies (and Azure Functions) to do so.

+There are the following RealMe services and environments.

 1. RealMe Login:
 - [MTS: Configure RealMe Login as an external SAML IdP](./Login-MTS.md)